MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/disposition.md

 - **Add reviewers**:
     - When this action is selected, the user is prompted to specify and then add additional users for review.

+Each action taken is saved and stored although you can't yet search for them in the audit log.

 During a disposition review, the content never moves from its original location, and it's never permanently deleted until this action is selected by a reviewer for the final or only disposition stage.
 Then, the content becomes eligible for the standard cleanup process for that workload.
 For more information, see [How retention settings work with content in place](retention.md#how-retention-settings-work-with-content-in-place).

-All disposition actions can be audited and the justification text entered by the reviewer is saved and displayed in the **Comment** column on the **Disposed items** page.

 ## Disposition of records